 The International Student and Scholar Office (ISSO) provides services and programs for several hundred international students, scholars and faculty from about 75 nations.
 Approximately 75 percent of international students are here for two to five years, working on an undergraduate or graduate degree.
 The ISSO provides the following programs and services:

 - Issuance of documents and guidance on legal matters, which make possible the enrollment of non-immigrant students.

 - Advising services necessary for international students to maintain legal status while in the United States, ensuring they understand applicable federal government regulations and university policies.

 - Design and presentation of programs to assist international students in their transition to life in the United States and the American academic environment.

 - Advising international students regarding personal, academic, legal, career, intercultural communication, and cross-cultural adjustment issues.

 - Serving as liaison to government agencies and TU offices.

 - Coordination of programs and ongoing services to enhance international students’ social lives, encourage their interaction with American peers, and promote ways for them to become involved and appreciated for their unique cultural perspectives.

 Summary of Special Immigration Regulations for Students in F-1 Visa Status

 Please note that the ISSO can provide the necessary immigration-related information and assistance to students, but it is the student, not TU, who is ultimately responsible for maintaining legal F-1 student status.
-F-1 students should contact an ISSO advisor if they have difficulty meeting any of these requirements before they have a problem.
+F-1 students should contact an ISSO adviser if they have difficulty meeting any of these requirements before they have a problem.
 The ISSO is here to assist students in reviewing options and making wise decisions.
 The ISSO staff does not work for the Department of Homeland Security or the federal government but are employees of TU who want international students to be successful.
 Students must: